kowainik/relude/README.md

    without introducing breaking changes. `relude` uses the approach with `Extra.*` modules which are not exported by default.
-The chosen approach makes it quite easy for us to provide new functionality without breaking anything and let the users decide to use it or not.
+The chosen approach makes it quite easy for us to provide new functionality without breaking anything and let the users decide whether to use it or not.

 In addition to our key design principles, the following list of **anti-goals** describes what `relude` is trying to avoid: